How Clear Aligner Works

-Clear Aligners work like any other orthodontic appliances — they implement pressure that slowly moves the teeth and reshapes the supporting bone fragments.
+Clear Aligners work like other orthodontic appliances — they use pressure that slowly moves the teeth and reshapes the supporting jaw bone.
 Clear Aligners are designed to make small movements at a time, by putting gentle pressure on your teeth.
 That pressure is transferred through your roots to your jaws.

-The process is quite simple: First the doctor records the shape from the patient’s teeth by using impression or scans.
+The process is quite simple: First, the doctor records the shape from the patient’s teeth by using impressions or scans.
 The doctor prescribes the way the teeth should be straightened and submits the case to WhiteSmile Clear Dental Cloud.

-Based on the doctor’s instruction, WhiteSmile Clear produces digital model of teeth progressing from crooked to straight.
-These models are printed with a 3D printer, and utilized to produce Clear plastic material known as aligners.
-The patient snaps the aligners onto their teeth and wears all of them day time and night.
+Based on the doctor’s instruction, Whitesmile Clear produces a digital model of teeth progressing from crooked to straight.
+These models are printed with a 3D printer and utilized to produce clear plastic material known as aligners.
+The patient snaps the aligners onto their teeth and wears all of the daytime and night.
 Consuming them out merely to eat, drink and brush their teeth.

-Meanwhile, Osteoblast construct new bone fragments on the opposite side of the teeth preventing it from being too loose.
+Meanwhile, Osteoblast constructs new bone fragments on the opposite side of the teeth preventing them from being too loose.
 If the pressure from the aligner is disrupted for virtually any considerable period of time, the procedure needs to start over completely from the beginning.
 That is why it is important to put on aligners at least 22 hours every day, Specially the first few days of the new stage.
-If the bone fragments doesn’t get reshape, the teeth won’t continue to be straight.
+If the bone fragments do not get reshape, the teeth won’t continue to be straight.

-Once the bone fragments throughout the teeth finishes rebuilding, it is time to take out the existing aligners and proceed to the next set.
-This level of rebuilding may differ considerably between individuals — it often takes longer for adults than it does for the kids and adolescent.
-Every single aligner moves the teeth a bit further until the patient reaches the final stage as well as the treatment method are completed.
+Once the bone fragments throughout the teeth finish rebuilding, it is time to take out the existing aligners and proceed to the next set.
+This level of rebuilding may differ considerably between individuals — it often takes longer for adults than it does for kids and adolescents.
+Every single aligner moves the teeth a bit further until the patient reaches the final stage, as well as the treatment method, are completed.